aymeric-dispa/cloudflare-terraform-examples/remote-state/README.md

 ### Result
 ![WAF list](images/WAF-list.png)<br/>
+This a screenshot of the Cloudflare Dashboard of the account WAF ruleset after our change.
-As you can see in the screenshot above, once everything is implemented and tf files are applied, we will have 2 rulesets in the WAF account: One ruleset managed by the Network team, and one ruleset managed by the app team.
+As you can see, once everything is implemented and tf files are applied, we will have 2 rulesets in the WAF account: One ruleset managed by the Network team, and one ruleset managed by the app team.
 You can see the network team repo as being a consumer of the ruleset defined in the App Team repo.
+Clicking on the second item of the list will lead to the following screen.

 ![App rulset](images/app-ruleset.png)<br/>
 The screenshot shows the ruleset defined by the App team.
-It is the second item in the list showed in the first screenshot.
 The rules are managed by the app team, whilst the expression (e.g. hostname = my.app.come) is managed by the Network team, allowing the App team to work in isolation and preventing them from interfering with other hosts and application.

 ## 🚀 Step-by-Step Implementation